Cosby, Leicestershire: Sport

 In 2009, Sir Garfield Sobers came to the village at a special evening when he talked about his cricket career.
 The former West Indies captain returned a few days later to join members who had successfully bid to play a round of golf with him.
 His visits came during a busy spell for Cosby when they hosted the County Championship at the end of June of that year.
+Cosby Cricket Club celebrated their 200th anniversary in 2026.

 In September 2011, Cosby's Lucy Garner sprinted to victory in Copenhagen to claim the Junior Women's World Championship.
 She finished in the Top 3 of the 2011 BBC Young Sports Personality of the Year Award category.
 In May 2012, Garner added the National Junior Road Race title to her Junior World Title.